WetenSchaap/dokuwiki-injector/README.md

 ![logo](/icons/logo_full.svg)

-Community browser extension for the self-hosted [linkding](https://github.com/sissbruecker/linkding) bookmark service.
+Community browser extension for a [dokuwiki](https://www.dokuwiki.org/dokuwiki) server.

-***_Ever created bookmarks, only to forget about them later?
-Don't regularly search within your bookmarks?
-This extension is designed to help with this kind of problem._***
+***_Do you forget the things that you have written in your wiki?
+Find yourself searhing solutions to problems you already found the answer to?
+This extension may be for you!_***

 **Features**

-- When searching on a search engine the search term is also sent to your linkding instance and results are added in a new box in the sidebar right to the search engine results.
+- When searching on a search engine the search term is also sent to your dokuwiki instance and results are added in a new box in the sidebar right to the search engine results.
 - Supports the following search engines:
   - [google](https://www.google.com/)
   - [duckduckgo](https://duckduckgo.com/)